mach-composer/mach-composer-cli/docs/src/reference/syntax/site.md

   deployed to the same cloud provider.
 The value of `depends_on` is the name of the component it depends on.
 This will overload any inferred relations.
   See [deployment](../../concepts/deployment/index.md) for more information.
+- `variables` (Map of String) Variables for this configuration.
+- `secrets` (Map of String) Variables for this configuration that should be stored in an encrypted key-value store.

 ### Dynamic